raehik/mybash/README.md

 If you don't want to use the installation script, follow these steps:

 1.  download the repository anywhere you like
 2.  source the file 'main' in your shell profile
+3.  restart your shell